taaziz1/CS157A-team1/README.md

 ##Setup Instructions

-1. Clone this project
+1. Clone this project<br>
 2. Import into  Java environment.
 3.Import the database into your MySQL database.
-4. Add 'database.properties' file in  'Tomcat/conf/'
+4. Add 'database.properties' file in  'Tomcat/conf/'.
 5.In the database.properties  pass= your_password, change your_password to your mysql password.
-6. Run Tomcat and access the application in the browser using http://localhost:8080/PharmaFinder/
+6. Run Tomcat and access the application in the browser using http://localhost:8080/PharmaFinder/ .